SanderMertens/flecs/README.md

 ecs_enable(world, LogPoints_h, false);
 ```

-Systems in reflecs are stored as entities internally, which is why handles to systems are of the `EcsEntity` type.
+Reflecs systems are stored as entities internally, which is why handles to systems are of the `EcsEntity` type.

 ### Task
 A task is a system that has no interest expression.
 Tasks are run once every frame.
 Tasks are defined the same way as normal systems, but instead of an interest expression, they provide `0`: